Whoever you are, wherever you find yourself on the journey of faith, we invite your full participation in our worship life here at St. Paul's.

-- 10:30 a.m.: Holy Eucharist (sung), this is an elegantly formal service with choral music
+- 10:30 a.m.: Holy Eucharist (sung), this is an elegantly formal service with pageantry, prayers, hymns, a sermon, choral music, and communion.
+Childcare available.
+Sunday School available, except during summer.

 Walking meditation, or walking the labyrinth, is offered each month in the Great Hall on the second Tuesday of the month at 6:00 pm.
 All are welcome to enter the labyrinth, and find their way to the center of this deep spiritual peace, in St. Paul's labyrinth based on the design of the labyrinth at Chartres, Frances.
 (This is Contemplative prayer, or prayer without words, which is a deep part of the Christian tradition.)
 For more information, contact Melanie Ekberg at firstname.lastname@example.org.